jlynn324/Wrist-Watch/README.md

 # Wrist-Watch
-A Pebble app that enables users to make emergency calls directly from their watch almost instantly.
+A Pebble app that enables users to make emergency calls directly from their watch instantly.